thebiguno/buddilive/doc/README PostgreSQL.txt

-To install Postgres for Buddi Live on a Debian system:
+To install Postgres for Buddi Live on a Debian system (as root):

 	aptitude install postgresql
-	su
 	su postgres
 	psql
 	ALTER ROLE postgres WITH ENCRYPTED PASSWORD 'password';